shapelets/khiva-python/docs/source/text/quick_start.rst

 ===========

-Install tsa
+Install khiva
 ---------------

-First of all, the TSA C++ library should be installed by using the installer that we offer in wwww.shapelets.io
+First of all, the KHIVA C++ library should be installed by using the installer that we offer in wwww.shapelets.io

-Then, the compiled TSA package is hosted on the Python Package Index (PyPI) so it can be installed with pip:
+Then, the compiled KHIVA package is hosted on the Python Package Index (PyPI) so it can be installed with pip:

 .. code:: shell

-   pip3 install tsa
+   pip3 install khiva

 Dive in
 -------

-In order to quickly dive into tsa, you can follow the following example:
+In order to quickly dive into khiva, you can follow the following example:

 First step, consists in setting what backend and device you want to use (there is a backend and a device set by default):

 .. code-block:: python

-    from tsa.library import *
+    from khiva.library import *
-    set_backend(TSABackend.TSA_BACKEND_OPENCL)
+    set_backend(KHIVABackend.KHIVA_BACKEND_OPENCL)
     set_device(0)

 After that, we can create an array in the device:

 .. code-block:: python

-    from tsa.array import *
+    from khiva.array import *
-    a = array([1, 2, 3, 4, 5, 6, 7, 8])
+    a = Array([1, 2, 3, 4, 5, 6, 7, 8])
     a.print()

 The lines contained above print the dimensions and the content of the created array: